 Fecal antigen tests that are sensitive and specific are available for

 Microscopic diagnosis may require several samples, concentration methods, and special stains; thus, the laboratory should be notified which pathogen or pathogens are suspected.
-Some patients require semi-invasive diagnostic techniques such as endoscopic biopsy (see Collecting and Handling Specimens for Microscopic Diagnosis of Parasitic Infections).
+Some patients require semi-invasive diagnostic techniques such as endoscopic biopsy (see Table 1: Collecting and Handling Specimens for Microscopic Diagnosis of Parasitic Infections).

 Molecular diagnosis using PCR-based assays is available for some enteric protozoa and holds promise for the future.